-The artist duo exonemo, formed by Sembo Kensuke and Yae Akaiwa in 1996, work with media in a humorous and experimental way to promote “explorations of the paradoxes of digital and analog computer networked and actual environments in our lives.”
+The artist duo exonemo, formed by Kensuke Sembo and Yae Akaiwa in 1996, work with media in a humorous and experimental way to promote “explorations of the paradoxes of digital and analog computer networked and actual environments in our lives.”
 Their 2004 work, Natural Process, is an “installation hack,” consisting of a hand-painted recreation of Google’s homepage (at the time) displayed in a gallery and then livestreamed into an online exhibition.
-Today, the work is on loan and online for the first time since 2004 as part of “Open Space 2017: Re-Envisioning the Future” at ICC in Tokyo, and on view as part of Net Art Anthology.
+Today, the work is on loan and online for the first time since 2004 as part of “Open Space 2018: “in transition” at ICC in Tokyo, and on view as part of Net Art Anthology.

 To begin, how did the two of you begin collaborating as exonemo?
 What was the community of artists working with the internet and technologies in Japan like at the time?

 Everything was chaotic, so what we were creating was not categorized as art at the very beginning.
 At that time in Japan, there was no artist mainly working with the internet, except us.
 In the late 1990s, some collaborative projects with artists, such as “Sensorium” or “Postpet” had come on the internet.
 And a big anonymous BBS “2ch” had a big influence on Japanese underground communities.
 In 1999, we met JODI at a restaurant in Tokyo.
 It was the first encounter with the internet artist in actual space.

 How was Natural Process conceived?
 What was the reasoning for choosing Google’s homepage as the source material of the “landscape painting”?